lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 Targeted sequencing strategies provide a cost-effective way of sequencing regions of interest to high coverage.
 Unlike other enrichment methods nanopore sequencing does not require amplification of any sort which allows us to target:

 * Long gene targets that are not amenable to long-range PCR (>30 kb) either in a single pass or using up to 100 target sites in a single assay (known as a tiling approach)
-* Regions with methylation patterns or modifications (that can be recovered using software such as TOMBO)
+* Regions with methylation patterns or modifications (that can be recovered using software such as Tombo)
 * Regions that are highly repetitive

-[Oxford Nanopore Technologies](https://nanoporetech.com) provides a [Cas-mediated PCR-free enrichment protocol](https://community.nanoporetech.com/protocols/Cas-mediated-PCR-free-enrich/) which uses an enrichment strategy based on the design of CRISPR RNA (crRNA) probe sequences that may flank or tile-across one or more target regions.
+[Oxford Nanopore Technologies](https://nanoporetech.com) provides a [Cas-mediated PCR-free enrichment protocol](https://community.nanoporetech.com/protocols/Cas-mediated-PCR-free-enrich/) which uses an enrichment strategy based on the design of CRISPR RNA (crRNA) probe sequences that may flank or tile across one or more target regions.
 The crRNAs program the Cas9 protein to bind and cleave DNA at sites that match the crRNA sequence.
-This Cas9-mediated cut of the DNA, and the production of a newly-exposed and “deprotected” DNA end is the basis of the enrichment protocol.
+This Cas9-mediated cutting of the DNA, and the production of a newly-exposed and phosphorylated DNA end is the basis of the enrichment protocol.

 For an equivalent amount of sequenced library a Cas-mediated DNA enrichment will provide a higher coverage for the targeted regions than sequencing the whole genome alone.

-The *Cas-mediated PCR-free enrichment protocol* recommends a strategy for the design of CRISPR RNA (crRNA) probes and provides recommendations for the quality of the purified DNA.
+The Cas-mediated PCR-free enrichment protocol recommends a strategy for the design of CRISPR RNA (crRNA) probes and provides recommendations for the quality of the purified DNA.
 These recommendations aim to maximise the on-target sequence recovery by reducing both the DNA background and amounts of off-target DNA.
-When performing optimally the protocol will delivers up to a couple of Gb of data from a MinION flow cell from 48 hours of sequencing and provide 100s-1000x coverage across target regions.
+When performing optimally the protocol will delivers up to a couple of gigabases of data from a MinION flow cell from 48 hours of sequencing and provide 100s-1000x coverage across target regions.
 This tutorial has been prepared to help assess performance of a Cas-mediated enrichment study and to help identify target regions and DNA preparation steps that may require further optimisation.

 There are five goals for this tutorial:

-* To introduce a literate framework for analysing Oxford Nanopore *Cas-mediated PCR-free enriched DNA sequence* data
+* To introduce a literate framework for analysing Oxford Nanopore Cas-mediated PCR-free enriched DNA sequence data
 * To utilise best data-management practices
 * To map sequence reads to the reference genome
 * To identify and report the sequence reads that map to the defined target regions and off-target regions